Responsible Gambling in Ohio

 It is also worthwhile learning about the potential warning signs of problem gambling in yourself or in others.
 If ever you think you or someone close to you may be having a problem with gambling, don’t hesitate to ask for help and/or take advantage of the many resources available.

 Gamblers are familiar with the concept of risking something in order to win a potential reward.
-When it comes to learning about responsible gambling, there is no cost at all other than the expense of a bit of time and attention.
+When it comes to learning about responsible gambling, there is no cost other than the expense of a bit of time and attention.
 Furthermore, the reward that comes from gaining such knowledge can be considerable.